mai-ng/bd-airline-safety/README.md

-# Analyze Airline Safety with Pandas
+# Airline Safety Analysis with Pandas
 This repository contains a dataset from the source: https://github.com/fivethirtyeight/data/tree/master/airline-safety

 ## Environment